mckriel/mckriel/README.md

 * 📍 I am based in Cape Town, South Africa
 * 📦 I have 10 years of experience as a Product Manager
 * 👨‍💻 I have 4 years of experience as a Software Developer
-* 🔭 I am currently working at [skrmiish.gg](https://skrmiish.gg/) as a Senior Product Manager, also helping out with Frontend and Backend dev tasks.
+* 🔭 I am currently upskilling for a new development role in 2025
 * 🌱 I am currently learning [Ultimate AWS Certified Solutions Architect Associate SAA-C03](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/](https://www.udemy.com/course/aws-certified-solutions-architect-associate-saa-c03/))
 * 🏡 [My website](https://www.matthewrkriel.com/)
 * ⚡ Fun fact: Won 3 gold medals in 2023 competing in Brazilian jiu-jitsu as a blue belt